remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 My current submission for this project only trains and validates the model based on the sample data provided for this project and is only for a proof of concept.

 - However, in the course of testing the project, I developped also a system to train and validate on several other additional data inputs (images + steering values) as extra means to reduce overfitting, cf model_v14.py lines 45-66.
-- I used those additional data thouroughfully to train and test different scenarios, however I was not seing improvements due to another issue I had not identified at that time.
+- I used those additional data thoroughfully to train and test different scenarios, however I was not seing improvements due to another issue I had not identified at that time.
 After finding this issue and fixing it, I just relied on the basic sample data provided with the project to validate the model and code to prove this concept is working.
 That is why the additional data I collected is not used for this submission, but could be if I had more time to play with it.
 It could be used as well to prevent overfitting on the basic sample data.

-But even with sample data provided with the project, the model was trained and validated, and chosen to not overfit by selecting parameters trained on epoch #09.
+But even with sample data provided with this project, the model was trained and validated, and chosen to not overfit by selecting parameters trained on epoch #09.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track (cf the provided video.mp4).

 #### 3. Model parameter tuning